Popular NSAID Pain Relievers

 Don't ruin your health with dangerous medications!

-Health Center offers a natural approach for acute and chronic pain.
-Our
+Wellspring Health Center offers a wholistic integrated approach for acute and chronic pain.

 Some of the side effects and health risks associated with taking nonsteroidal anti-inflammatories (NSAIDs) include stomach bleeding, ulcers, nausea, rash, headaches, dizziness, liver and/or kidney damage, and according to a recent Denmark study, NSAID use can increase the risk for heart attack and stroke (see article above). it is important to know about safer alternatives for reducing inflammation and pain.
 Natural products also support, rather than interrupt, the healing process.
 There are several choices when it comes to natural anti-inflammatory products.
 Keep in mind that not everyone responds the same.
 As long as there is no medical reason to not use a natural product, give it time to take effect.
 If you don't see results in a reasonable period of time, try another product.